India announces supply of coronavirus vaccines to six countries under grant assistance | Health

 India has already rolled out a massive coronavirus vaccination drive under which two vaccines, Covishield and Covaxin, are being administered to frontline health workers across the country.

-While Oxford-AstraZeneca's Covishield is being manufactured by the Serum Institute, and the Covaxin is being produced by Bharat Biotech.
+While Oxford-AstraZeneca's Covishield is being manufactured by the Serum Institute, Covaxin is being produced by Bharat Biotech. ''India fulfils commitment to give vaccines to humanity.
+Supplies to our neighbours will start on 20th January.The Pharmacy of the World will deliver to overcome the COVID challenge,'' External Affairs Minister S Jaishankar said on Twitter.

+The MEA said it will be ensured that domestic manufacturers will have adequate stocks to meet domestic requirements while supplying abroad.

+''Immunisation programme is being implemented in India, as in other countries, in a phased manner to cover the healthcare providers, frontline workers and the most vulnerable,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)